California café offers 50% discount to those who trash their masks

 Chris Castleman, the café owner, defended his stance on facial coverings and other guidelines under the county’s health order.

-His business was fined $10 thousand for failing to comply with the county’s face covering mandate.
+His business was fined $10,000 for failing to comply with the county’s face covering mandate.

 Last year, Castleman wrote a letter to the community.